BattletechModders/ModTek/DEVELOPER.md

 Visual Studio 2022 Community
 - visual studio 2022 community is for free
-- newer visual studios and newer C# versions can be used, as long as they can target the old dotnet 4.7 used by the game.
+- newer visual studios and newer C# versions can be used, as long as they can target the old .NET Framework 4.7.2 used by the game.
-- also the latest csproj format is supported, ModTek itself uses it and works fine
+- also the latest csproj format is supported, ModTek itself uses it and it works fine

 Harmony
 - dll that helps with in-memory patching of .NET code